Revisiting Active Learning in the Era of Vision Foundation Models: Introduction

 \section{Introduction}

-Foundation Models \cite{dinov2, openclip, foundation} have become ubiquitous in computer vision.
-The advent of large vision and vision-language models, pretrained on web-scale data corpora, has facilitated a significant enhancement of visual representation spaces.
-Despite differences in pretraining (e.g. contrastive frameworks with language supervision \cite{openclip} or vision-only instance discrimination \cite{dinov2}), the shared theme among vision Foundation Models are robust learned representations that can be effectively leveraged for state-of-the-art performance on multiple downstream tasks.
+Foundation models \citep{dinov2, openclip, foundation} have become ubiquitous in computer vision.
+The advent of large vision and vision-language models, pretrained on web-scale data corpora, has led to the significant enhancement of visual representation spaces.
+Despite differences in pretraining (e.g. contrastive frameworks with language supervision as in \cite{openclip} or vision-only instance discrimination objectives as in \cite{dinov2}), the shared theme among vision foundation models are robust learned representations that can be effectively leveraged for state-of-the-art performance on multiple downstream tasks.
 These learned visual features have direct implications for machine learning paradigms designed to mitigate data paucity challenges, most notably deep active learning.

-Active learning (AL) \cite{coreset, badge, bald, powerbald, alges, typiclust, probcover, alfamix, wassersteinal} is a machine learning framework that addresses the scarcity of labeled data within a limited label budget.
-It achieves this by iteratively requesting labels from an external oracle, such as a clinical expert.
-Stated differently, the challenge is to determine the most beneficial labels to query when constrained by a limited labeling budget in order to maximize model performance.
+Active learning (AL) \citep{coreset, badge, bald, powerbald, alges, typiclust, probcover, alfamix, wassersteinal} is a machine learning framework that addresses the scarcity of labeled data within a limited label budget.
+It achieves this by iteratively requesting labels from an external oracle, such as a subject matter expert or clinician.
+Stated differently, the challenge is determining the most beneficial labels to query when constrained by a limited labeling budget to maximize model performance.
 This approach is especially pertinent in practical computer vision applications that necessitate the creation of domain-specific datasets for custom tasks.
-In situations where labeled data is scarce and labor-intensive to produce — such as annotating high-resolution histopathology images for tumor classification — a well-designed AL strategy can optimize resource allocation and substantially lower acquisition costs.
+A well-designed AL strategy can optimize resource allocation and substantially lower acquisition costs in situations where labeled data are scarce and labor-intensive to produce — such as annotating high-resolution histopathology images for tumor classification.

 Previous research has tested the benefit of using pretrained representations during AL by leveraging representations of unlabeled data to 1) address the cold-start problem by selecting a good initial pool of candidates for labeling \cite{typiclust, makefirstchoice, oninitpools}, 2) improve query functions by selecting points that maximize the coverage of the representation space \cite{probcover, coreset} and, 3) incorporating unlabeled samples in the training process via semi-supervised learning \cite{consistency, rethinking}.
 However, these studies limit their focus to supervised pretraining on ImageNet or self-supervised pretraining on available unlabeled data, which often proves impractical in many real-world scenarios.
 For instance, biomedical imaging datasets exhibit distribution shifts from natural images and may not have sufficient samples for effective self-supervised representation learning.